 geographical location from where the art comes, and since the

 work is of the Israeli landscape, this also relates to the

 As per the question of Judaica: This is art based on Jewsih

 One painting of mine "Jacob's Ladder" is indeed based on

 So strictly speaking this can be classfied as Judaica.

-of transcendence.
-The Bible itself is full of universal
+one of transcendence.
+The Bible itself is full of

-the cultures of the peoples of this planet make up onr beautiful
+all the cultures of the peoples of this planet make up onr

 Plein Air (pleine air):

 Working directly from nature, from direct observation is the